 Credential Service Provider

 This is an entity which, organizationally and in terms of service operation and provision, has demonstrated to the ARB that its service meets the applicable criteria set by the KIAF (as described in the KIAF’s applicable documented procedures, SAC, etc.).
-Upon such demonstration it is granted Approval by the KIBoD for the given service.
+Upon such demonstration it is granted Approval by the KI Executive Director for the given service.
 CSPs must establish a formal contractual arrangement with Kantara Initiative [through the TMLA] but the legal/contractual basis on which they contract with their Accredited Assessors and with RPs is outside the scope of the KIAF.
 The ARB will not accept applications from CSPs unless their service has been Assessed by an Accredited Assessor.

 A grant of Approval is valid for three years, with annual conformity reviews taking place in the two intervening years.